PoptropicaSahil/paligemma-from-scratch/README.md

 Visual representation of RoPE.
 Information is encoded in pairs.
 We multiply by $\theta$, but also include a factor of the position $m$
 ![alt text](readme-images/rope-viz.png)

+## Effect of Temperature
+We divide the logits by the temperature, before applying softmax.
+More temperature means we divide by larger number and therefore, the logits values are scaled down.
+Enables the model to sample more diverse tokens.

+## Top p sampling
+*Assume top-p is set as 0.8* <br>
+Once we get outputs after softmax for the next tokens, we arrange them in decreasing order.
+And move forward with the top tokens such that their cumulative score is at max 0.8.
+From this selection, we can perform a weighted sampling i.e. rearrange these numbers such that their scores sum to 1 and sample from them.